trith/trith/README.md

 right-hand side shows that the code queue is empty, which is generally the case after all input has been successfully evaluated.

-Let's run through the above example one step at a time, so that we can more clearly see what's going on:
+Let's run through the above example one step at a time by using the `--debug` option to `3sh`, enabling the tracing of each execution step in the virtual machine:

-    $ 3sh
+    $ 3sh --debug
-    >> 6
+    >> 6 7 *
+    .. [] : [6 7 *]
-    => [6] : []
+    ..
+[6] : [7 *]
-    >> 7
-    => [6 7] : []
+    ..
+[6 7] : [*]
-    >> *
     => [42] : []

-As you can see, input operands such as numbers are added to the data stack, which grows from left to right.
+As you can see, when input operands such as numbers are encountered, they are added to the data stack, which grows from left to right.
 When an operator such as the multiplication operator `*` is encountered and executed, it will pop operands from the stack and then push its result(s) onto the stack.

 When fooling around in the Trith shell, two useful operators to know are `reset`, which clears the data stack, and `halt`, which clears the code